Women's Health Screenings

 Did you know cervical cancer is one of the easiest female cancers to prevent?
 And that mammograms save thousands of lives each year by finding breast cancer early enough so that it can be treated?

 To help as many women as possible have access to these life-saving tests, Families First offers free Pap tests, clinical breast exams, and referrals for free mammograms.
 To be eligible for these screenings, women must be age 40 or older; be uninsured or have health insurance with a high deductible; and meet household income guidelines – for example, an annual income under about $30,000 for a single woman.
 Women younger than 40 who haven’t had a Pap smear in more than three years are also eligible.
 More info

 - If you are already a Families First Health Center patient, call 603-422-8208 ext.
 1 to schedule an appointment.
 (Interested in becoming a patient?
 Call the same number, or click for info on becoming a patient.)

-- If you are not a Families First patient and would like information about screening clinics that are open to the general public, call Jane Cummings at (603) 422-8208 ext 222 or send an email.
-The next public clinic will be Wednesday, October 23, 2013, in the evening; contact Jane for an appointment.
-More info...
+- If you are not a Families First patient and would like information about screenings that are open to the general public, call Jane Cummings at (603) 422-8208 ext 222 or send an email.
+The next screening is scheduled for the evening of May 1, 2014.

 At Families First, we understand that many women have busy lives and various things can get in the way of taking care of oneself.
 We work to help you overcome those barriers.